open-telemetry/opentelemetry-java-instrumentation/docs/suppressing-instrumentation.md

 - `CLIENT` span with http semantic attributes from Reactor Netty instrumentation
 - `CLIENT` span with http semantic attributes from Netty instrumentation

-With default suppresion, we would have 1 span:
+With default suppression, we would have 1 span:

 - `CLIENT` span with database semantic attributes from the database client instrumentation

-With suppresion by type, we would have 2 nested spans:
+With suppression by type, we would have 2 nested spans:

 - `CLIENT` span with database semantic attributes from the database client instrumentation
 - `CLIENT` span with http semantic attributes from Reactor Netty instrumentation